Has Tesla Ended Its Solar Slide?

 Tesla rounded out the year with a record quarter of storage deployments and notable solar growth, a bounce back from analyst projections that the Tesla solar train was all but stalled.

 The automaker-turned-energy-company logged 54 megawatts of solar deployed in Q4, its highest quarterly performance in 2019 and up from a low of 29 megawatts in Q2.
-It also delivered 530 megawatts of storage — an all-time high.
+It also delivered 530 megawatt-hours* of storage — an all-time high.
 Despite the uptick, the solar business is still down 26 percent year-over-year, while storage grew 136 percent over Q4 2018.

 Though Tesla reported “essentially flat” profit compared to 2018, Q4 results — including record vehicle sales and $386 million in non-GAAP net income — pushed the stock up more than 10 percent after markets closed.
 Looking ahead, the company said it expects positive GAAP net income, but cautioned about “possible temporary exceptions” as new projects launch and grow.

 The boost in Tesla’s solar business could build confidence for the company’s unconventional sales tactics, which have drawn skepticism from analysts.
 In recent years, Tesla has whittled away at its sales channels, dropping its Home Depot partnership, ending door-to-door sales and closing some stores.

 Those changes coincided with the company’s slip from the top slot in residential solar rankings.
-The company now claims 4.6 percent of the market, according to numbers from Wood Mackenzie Power & Renewables, a slide from the 33.5 percent SolarCity claimed in 2015, prior to its acquisition by Tesla.
+The company now claims 4.6 percent of the U.S. market, according to numbers from Wood Mackenzie Power & Renewables, a slide from the 33.5 percent SolarCity claimed in 2015, prior to its acquisition by Tesla.

 Buying Tesla’s solar system online now looks akin to placing a Postmates order: customers can select from modular Tesla solar systems in sizes small to extra-large and add a Powerwall.

-Tesla also offers the option to subscribe or "loan," with monthly prices in California ranging from $65 a month for a small solar system to $195 for a large system (prices vary by state).
+Tesla also offers subscription or "loan" options, with monthly prices in California ranging from $65 a month for a small solar system to $195 for a large system (prices vary by state).

 Subscription solar grew “significantly” last quarter, Tesla said, though the company did not quantify by how much.

 Tesla also noted progress on the mysterious solar roof.
 It’s now working with “several” roofing companies to fulfill orders.
 CEO Elon Musk floated the possibility for partnerships when the company introduced the latest version of its solar roof in October.

 “We are seeing, from a small base, exponential growth in demand and output for solarglass roof,” said Musk on a Wednesday earnings call profiling the results.
 “It’s difficult to predict what the number will be this year.”

-Note: Correction: The story originally said Tesla deployed 530 megawatts of storage in Q4.
-It deployed 530 megawatt-hours.